RetroAppleJS/RetroAppleJS.github.io/docs/EMULATOR.md

 __A handful new functions make the experience complete__
 \* pasteboard: use the pasteboard to paste any text through the text prompt, just mind that a 1 MHz computer takes this slowly.
 \* monitor: color rendering is cycling through, color, black/white, green and amber
+\* cold boot: press the power button on the pop-up keyboard
 \* pause: freeze/unfreeze CPU